sqlanywhere/node-sqlanywhere/README.md

 ##Establish a database connection
 ###Connecting
 A database connection object is created by calling `createConnection`.
-The connection is established by calling the connection objects `connect` method, and passing in an object representing connection parameters.
+The connection is established by calling the connection object's `connect` method, and passing in an object representing connection parameters.
 The object can contain most valid [connection properties](http://dcx.sybase.com/index.html#sa160/en/dbadmin/da-conparm.html).

 #####Example: Connecting over TCP/IP
 ```js